Guaranty Bancshares (GNTY) Scheduled to Post Quarterly Earnings on Monday

 Large investors have recently bought and sold shares of the company.
 Citigroup Inc. grew its holdings in shares of Guaranty Bancshares by 121.6% during the fourth quarter.
 Citigroup Inc. now owns 2,021 shares of the company’s stock valued at $76,000 after purchasing an additional 1,109 shares during the last quarter.
 BNP Paribas Arbitrage SA grew its holdings in Guaranty Bancshares by 100.0% in the 3rd quarter.
 BNP Paribas Arbitrage SA now owns 2,104 shares of the company’s stock worth $75,000 after buying an additional 1,052 shares in the last quarter.
 Parametric Portfolio Associates LLC bought a new position in Guaranty Bancshares in the 4th quarter worth approximately $214,000.
 Bank of America Corp DE grew its holdings in Guaranty Bancshares by 57.7% in the 4th quarter.
 Bank of America Corp DE now owns 6,707 shares of the company’s stock worth $252,000 after buying an additional 2,455 shares in the last quarter.
 Finally, Millennium Management LLC bought a new position in Guaranty Bancshares in the 2nd quarter worth approximately $338,000.
 21.73% of the stock is owned by institutional investors.

 Several analysts have issued reports on GNTY shares.
+Raymond James upped their price objective on Guaranty Bancshares from $42.00 to $45.00 and gave the company an “outperform” rating in a research note on Wednesday, January 19th.
 Stephens upped their price objective on Guaranty Bancshares from $44.00 to $45.00 and gave the company an “overweight” rating in a research note on Wednesday, January 19th.
-Raymond James upped their price objective on Guaranty Bancshares from $42.00 to $45.00 and gave the company an “outperform” rating in a research note on Wednesday, January 19th.
 Finally, Zacks Investment Research cut Guaranty Bancshares from a “buy” rating to a “hold” rating in a research note on Tuesday, April 5th.

 Guaranty Bancshares Company Profile (Get Rating)